Chris Frame: Maritime Historian, Author & Lecturer

 Learn More:

-Whether you want to keep track of the latest Cunard or Cruise news, or if you’re more interested in historical updates, you can link with us on YouTube or The Big Cruise Podcast.
+Whether you want to keep track of the latest Cunard news, or if you’re more interested in cruise industry or historical updates, you can link with me on YouTube or The Big Cruise Podcast.

 Over the years we’ve made contact with lots of other maritime historians, cruising enthusiasts and travel writers.
 A long list of excellent recommended websites can be seen by clicking here.